From a young age, sex and sexuality both fascinated me and racked me with guilt.

 “In my situation, it was less that I felt my relationship… was threatened and more that I felt my own confidence, or rather my relationship with myself, was threatened,” wrote the autor, Gabrielle Robin.
 “What I doubted was not his love of me but my own desirability and my worthiness to be loved.
 Personal issues that powerful wouldn’t disappear simply by requiring complete monogamy.”

-When discussing open relationships, I encountered diverse scenarios among people I know.
+When discussing the topic of open relationships, I’ve encountered diverse scenarios among people I know.

 There were cases where only one partner pursued other sexual encounters, and the other seemed ok with it; where they’d discussed it and were open to the idea, but hadn’t yet tried it; where one would like to suggest it to the other, but thought the other would be too insecure to want to try it; where the person had tried an open relationship and then decided never to be in a monogamous relationship again; where the swinging couple had done it throughout their marriage; and where the couple had decided that they would admit to each other whenever they were powerfully attracted to someone else, but quash every such impulse, because they thought there was more worth in self-control than in indulgence.